23rd February 2023

-However, all marketers have probably been guilty at some point of simply focusing on the ‘what’.
+Many marketers have probably been guilty at some point of simply focusing on the ‘what’ of a brand.
 Take a random look at some financial firms’ websites and you will see a fair few starting with the facts, figures and features – how old they are, areas of specialisation and how they are ranked in their industry.

 However, such features frequently fail to connect with a time-poor target audience at an emotional level and are extremely unlikely to impact their perceptions of the brand.